 I walked from the Bureau to the Jefferson Memorial.
 The Memorial is a rounded structure with a dome, open on 4 sides.
 Jefferson's brown statue stands erect!
 The Declaration of Independence is on the wall.
 I thought the atmosphere here to be more relaxed, more classical than that of the Lincoln Memorial.

 The Smithsonian Institute is a complex of museums and art galleries.
 There are over a dozen units.
 The Castle, the original sandstone building, is used for offices.

 1 Museum of Natural History - This is where the dinosaurs are!
 Bones of many kinds have been reassembled.
 There is a skeleton of a triceratops.
 These animals once roamed the western United States as did the later buffalo.
 Seeing their remains makes them more probable, less fantastic.
 Also on exhibition is a woolly mammoth from the end of the Ice Age.
 Its enormous tusks are curved.

 Restorations of all animals are available.
 A model of a blue whale hangs from the ceiling.
 As long as two semis!
 Cultural and anthropological exhibits are plentiful.
-The Egyptian mummies are badly decayed but still exude the aura of mystery intrinsic to that culture.
+The Egyptian mummies are badly decayed but still exude an aura of mystery intrinsic to that culture.
 Winged bulls from Mesopotamia are in the same room, carved into slabs of stone.
 The bulls and the statue from Easter Island demonstrate a broad range of artistic expression.

 The collection of gems is nice.
 Gems are minerals!
 I touched a meteorite after looking around to see if anyone was watching.